Bodanor/Kernel_C/README.md

 ### Prerequisites

 In order to build it you need the latest version of GCC, as, make.
-To get them all run the following command on your terminal :
+To get them all, run the following command on your terminal :

 * build-essential
   ```sh